brentdx/hi/README.md

+Brent Davis' Portfolio
-In a world of mindless emails, slacks and DM's, the written word is often undervalued.
-I contend that writing with passion, intention and efficiency (PIE) is critical to motivating and aligning action - and why I felt important to include a README highlighting... me.
+In a world of mindless emails, slacks, and DMs, the written word is often undervalued.
+I contend that writing with passion, intention, and efficiency (PIE) is critical to motivating and aligning action - and that's why I felt it important to include a README highlighting... me.

+json
+Copy code
 {
   "name": "Brent Davis",
   "role": "Building products and teams that create trust and drive liquidity", "bio": "Hello!
 I'm Brent.
 I'm a 3x founder (1 exit, 2 oopsies), first 15 business hire at Snap, and led product at Wave.tv ($25m ARR).
 I love problems for which there is no map other than the customer constellations."
+}

-Betwise (oopsy #2) {
+Betwise (Oopsy #2)
-      After hundreds of (cold call, cold DM) conversations across the sports betting world, it was clear to me the economic landscape was changing fast: sportsbooks acquisition costs (CACs) were rising as the risk-seeking bettor market reaches its limit, which means sports creators who drove much of that growth are making less in affiliate fees.
-Meanwhile the entire betting _data_ industry had been so focused on AI black boxes that they made customer relationships transactional without any experiential component.
+After hundreds of (cold call, cold DM) conversations across the sports betting world, it was clear to me the economic landscape was changing fast: sportsbooks' acquisition costs (CACs) were rising as the risk-seeking bettor market reaches its limit, which means sports creators who drove much of that growth are making less in affiliate fees.
+Meanwhile, the entire betting data industry had been so focused on AI black boxes that they made customer relationships transactional without any experiential component.

 Our first product was a sports creator marketplace.
-While we attracted hundreds of creators to build their memberships with us, and generated $10k monthly GMV, we ultimately had trouble monetizing it.
-So I designed a next-generation mobile game meets sportsbetting [link]: a free-to-play game with a premium subscription to data and other tricks to win.
-The vision was to onboard the next 100m bettors who like sports, but traditionally don't bet, and monetize them through alternate means.
-But unfortunately we ran out of capital before we could complete the pivot.
-Lesson: raise more than you think you'll need.
+While we attracted hundreds of creators to build their memberships with us and generated $10k monthly GMV, we ultimately had trouble monetizing it.
+So I designed a next-generation mobile game meets sports betting: a free-to-play game with a premium subscription to data and other tricks to win.
+The vision was to onboard the next 100m bettors who like sports but traditionally don't bet and monetize them through alternate means.
+But unfortunately, we ran out of capital before we could complete the pivot.

-}
+Lesson: Raise more than you think you'll need.

-Reel Intel (oopsy #1) {
+Reel Intel (Oopsy #1)
-      In 2013, My friend and I built a genetic algorithm that produced optimal movie schedules for exhibitors (theater owners).
-Our product actually worked - initial in-market tests showed we could create 2% more revenue with 0 incremental costs. _Unfortunately_, while the theater operators could dynamically move movies around hard drives, it proved very difficult to move around physical posters and cardboard cutouts.
-Lesson: design your product talking with your end user, not just the person that's going to pay for it.
+In 2013, my friend and I built a genetic algorithm that produced optimal movie schedules for exhibitors (theater owners).
+Our product actually worked - initial in-market tests showed we could create 2% more revenue with 0 incremental costs.

-}
+Unfortunately, while the theater operators could dynamically move movies around hard drives, it proved very difficult to move around physical posters and cardboard cutouts.

+Lesson: Design your product talking with your end user, not just the person that's going to pay for it.

-Home Computer Helpers (exit) {
+Home Computer Helpers (Exit)
 In middle school (year 2000), I co-founded a marketplace to help bridge the technology gap with older generations.
-We got A+ technical certifications ourselves, and then acquired tech-savvy college kids to be our "tutors", training them on service to help older generations with their tech setup and any lessons.
-Our main "job to be done" was essentially recognizing while many kids were annoyed at helping their parents with tech work, they'd happily get paid to teach a stranger.
+We got A+ technical certifications ourselves, and then acquired tech-savvy college kids to be our "tutors," training them on service to help older generations with their tech setup and any lessons.
+Our main "job to be done" was essentially recognizing that while many kids were annoyed at helping their parents with tech work, they'd happily get paid to teach a stranger.
 And parents were happy to pay to not be yelled at by their kids.
 We invested $1k each and ended up selling for $10k each to a parent in our school.
-}

-Snap {
+Snap
-      As a first 15 business hire @ Snap, I humbly take credit for convincing Evan to share        data with external parties to build our business.
-I subsequently hired and led teams across monetization products, marketing sciences, creative best practices and product marketing.
+As one of the first 15 business hires at Snap, I humbly take credit for convincing Evan to share data with external parties to build our business.
+I subsequently hired and led teams across monetization products, marketing sciences, creative best practices, and product marketing.
 I also led an eight-figure acquisition to augment our ad targeting solutions.
 I was at least a barnacle on the ship from $0 to $1b, quickly designing and building products that delighted our business partners.
-}

-I have many more triumphs and scars.
-But I hope this gives a sense for who I am.
+I have many more triumphs and scars, but I hope this gives a sense of who I am.
 Cheers!

+Feel free to copy this formatted version into your README.md file.